CsabaDu/CsabaDu.DynamicTestData/README.md

 }
 ```

-Find NUnit sample codes for using `TestData` properties' array as `TesCasetData` parameter:
+Find NUnit sample codes for using `TestData` properties' array as `TesCaseData` parameter:

 ```csharp
 using NUnit.Framework;